-If the certifying officers identify a weakness in the design or operation of DC&P that is significant and exists as at the period end date, the certifying officers could not conclude that the issuer's DC&P is effective.
-Certifying officers may not qualify their assessment unless the qualification pertains to one of the permitted scope limitations available in section 3.3 of the Regulation.
+If the certifying officers identify a weakness relating to the design or operation of DC&P that is significant existing as at the period end date, the certifying officers could not conclude that the issuer's DC&P is effective.
+Certifying officers may not qualify their assessment by stating that the issuer's DC&P is effective subject to certain qualifications or exceptions unless the qualification pertains to one of the permitted scope limitations available in section 3.3 of the Regulation.
+A certifying officer could not conclude that the issuer's DC&P is effective if there is a deficiency, or combination of deficiencies, in DC&P such that there is a reasonable possibility that the issuer will not disclose material information required to be disclosed under securities legislation, within the time periods specified in securities legislation.